 I thought it’s a good idea to install a pair of “present” Fiat 500’s door mirrors and tried, but in vain… They were too large (despite that the present one is relatively small compared with other ordinary cars).

 The angle of the door surface where the mirror was attached was too close to vertical.
 I had to make a wedge-shaped spacer to correct the angle of the mirror.
 The spacer’s surface must be curved so as to fit the door’s curvature.
-Miata’s mirrors are not motorized and small enough to fit the micro Cinque, and their oval shapes go so well with round my car.
+The old Miata’s mirrors are not motorized and small enough to fit the micro Cinque, and their oval shapes go so well with round shape of my car.